SneaksAndData/anti-clustering/README.md

 # Anti-clustering

-A generic library for solving the anti-clustering problem.
+A generic Python library for solving the anti-clustering problem.
 While clustering algorithms will achieve high similarity within a cluster and low similarity between clusters, the anti-clustering algorithms will achieve the opposite; namely to minimise similarity within a cluster and maximise the similarity between clusters.
 Currently, a handful of algorithms are implemented in this library:
 * An exact approach using a BIP formulation.
 * An enumerated exchange heuristic.